rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 Now we can return to *\_post\_live\_migration* again, with more trimmed down psuedocode in the following sample to see where we left off marked with an (X).

-The prevoius process essentially completed the migration.
+The previous process essentially completed the migration.
 As far as the database is concerned, the `task_state` is empty, so this thing is no longer running.
 The instance points to the new host in the database, and *instance.host* = *self.host* (set from the destination).
 The remainder of the code is handling the last of the cleanup and ending the process completely.
 Comments are inline.

 *nova.compute.manager.\_post\_live\_migration* ->
 {% highlight python %}